vjvardhan/finzly-api-developerportal/developer-portal/scheduling-payment.md

 ```

 Note: Using the **paymentDate** attribute one can schedule the payment for the future date.
-The system will automaticially pick up the payment on the payment date and process the transaction as per the payment details.
+The system will automatically pick up the payment on the payment date and process the transaction as per the payment details.

 **Payment Speed Details**